xiaopv/xiaopv.github.io/_teaching/2025-spring-mat334.md

 ## Homework

+* Mar.
+4
+  * We will finish 64 and 65 on Thursday.
+  * Complete 66 to 68.

 * Learning Objectives for Exam 1:
   * Be able to conduct group operations in dihedral groups.
   * Be able to determine whether a set equipped with a binary operation is a group or not.